Meet the

 The world is your stage.
 Where would you want to perform?

-Origins: Germany/Sweden
+Origins: France

 What would you expect to see at a Fringe festival?